yashusinghal69/AI_Chrome_extension/README.md

 ### Step 3: Navigate to the Directory

 Navigate to the directory (folder) where you want to clone the repository.
 You can use the cd command to change directories.
 For example:

+### Step 4:Clone the Repository

+Use the git clone command followed by the repository URL you copied earlier.
+For example: